valyala/fasthttp/README.md

 # Fasthttp best practicies

-* Do not allocate objects and buffers - just reuse them as much as possible.
+* Do not allocate objects and `[]byte` buffers - just reuse them as much as possible.
 Fasthttp API design encourages this.
 * [sync.Pool](https://golang.org/pkg/sync/#Pool) is your best friend.
 * [Profile your program](http://blog.golang.org/profiling-go-programs)
   in production.